 HP recommends that you back up your information immediately after initial setup.
-You can do this task either using Windows Backup locally with an external USB drive or using online tools.
+You can do this task either using Windows Backup locally with an external USB flash drive or using online tools.

-- IMPORTANT: Windows is the only option that allows you to back up your personal information.
-Schedule regular backups to avoid information loss. - NOTE: If computer storage is 32 GB or less, Microsoft[®] System Restore is disabled by default.
+Protection of the storage is 32 GB or less, Microsoft® System Restore is disabled by default.